MadsBKjaer/SPAC_week_2/README.md

         Run housing_prices_analysis.py to print first 10 rows of the dataset and average price by region.
         Three different groupings are plotted.

+    Exercise Northwind Foods:
+        Run sql_connection.py to see the 3 plots made from the Northwind Foods SQL database.